 For the updated 2024 Pollutant Reduction Plan, drainage areas were delineated based on outfalls that drain into Ross Township's MS4 system.
-From there, the TSS and TP loads were calculated for impaired sewershed areas, using the PADEP Simplified Method land use loading rates.
-PennDOT and Allegheny County rights-of-way as well as privately-owned commercial and institutional properties whose storm sewers are not owned by the Township were parsed out as part of the sewershed delineations.
+From there, the TSS and TP loads were calculated for impaired sewersheds areas, using the PADEP Simplified Method land use loading rates.
+PennDOT and Allegheny County owned right of ways were parsed out as part of the sewersheds delineation the same as the previously approved PRP.

 The PADEP Simplified Method was implemented in determination of existing pollutant loading.
-Mapping of regulated MS4 infrastructure is based on GIS mapping of the Township's MS4 information that was updated as recently as June 2024.
-Topographic data used for MS4 sewershed delineations was taken from the PA DCNR LiDAR contour data from 2006.
-Land cover information for determining land cover types and areas within each MS4 sewershed was taken from the USGS National Land Cover Database (NLCD), dated 2021.

-Storm sewer tributary watershed areas were calculated using mapping presented in Girty's Run Land Use Areas Map and with sewershed boundaries delineated based on current topography and accounting for the presence of existing collection and conveyance facilities, including inlets, pipes, swales, curbs, etc.
+Existing loading calculations have an effective date of June 2024.
+Mapping of regulated MS4 infrastructure is presented with best available information as of June 2024 and land cover information used is from the most recent issuance of National Land Cover Database (NLCD) data, dated 2021.
+Storm sewer tributary watershed areas were calculated using mapping presented in Jacks Run Land Use Areas Map and with sewersheds boundaries delineated based on current topography and accounting for the presence of existing collection and conveyance facilities, including inlets, pipes, swales, curbs, etc.

-ArcPro GIS software was used to tabulate the land cover composition of each individual MS4 sewershed based on NLCD data.
+GIS software was used to tabulate the land cover composition of each individual storm sewersheds based on NLCD data.
 NLCD defines the following categories of developed land cover: